The Ultimate Guide to Structuring and Formatting a User Research Report Template for Effective Insights Documentation and Recommendations

 3. Set Up a Table to Capture Research Insights

 Within your Workspace, create a Table to record your research insights.
 Organize the table with columns such as Research Activity, Participant Name/ID, Date, and Key Findings.
-This table will serve as your primary repository for capturing insights as you conduct research activities.
+This table serves as your primary repository for capturing insights as you conduct research activities.
 Use Notion’s filtering and sorting options to analyze data efficiently at any point.

 4. Create Pages for Each Report Section